Ch-Kashif171/captcha/README.md

-# K-Captch
+# K-Captcha

-K-Captch is a simple easy too use Laravel package.
+K-Captcha is a simple easy to use Laravel package.

 # Getting Started
-  installing Laravel Captcha Composer Package
+  installing Captcha Composer Package
 Note: If you do not have Composer yet, you can install it by following the instructions on https://getcomposer.org

 # Step 1.
 Install package